 So, what does all this mean?

 In a nutshell, the salary sacrifice car scheme is the easiest and most affordable way for your staff to drive an electric car today!

-Our salary sacrifice car scheme partners Tusker reckon the average employee would save on average £181 per year getting a ULEV through the scheme.
+Our salary sacrifice car scheme partners Tusker reckon the average employee could save thousands per year getting a ULEV through the scheme.

-The reality is, these savings could be much higher depending on the value of the electric cars your employees take out on the scheme, so there really is no limit to the savings on offer through the scheme.
+The reality is, these savings could be very high depending on the value of the electric cars your employees take out on the scheme, so there really is no limit to the savings on offer through the scheme.

 This covers every cost involved with the car except fuel, whether that be the electric charging for a fully electric car or petrol for a ULEV.

 Remember, the employer can make NI savings too, making the scheme a win-win for everyone.